 Special COVID Note:

 This course will examine the substantive law of arbitration during the first half of the term using excerpts from the textbook Arbitration: Cases and Materials by Huber & Weston (3rd Edition, LexisNexis) and focus thereafter on the development of practical skills for conducting an arbitration presentation.
+The textbook excerpts will be posted on Sakai.
 The class will be limited to a maximum of 18 students.
 Grading will be based upon class participation, the submission of written arbitration briefs, and the oral presentations of arbitration arguments/evidence.

 It is anticipated that students will be offered a choice among three or four arbitration problems from which they will pick one problem for briefing and oral presentation.
 Some problems are susceptible to being handled by teams for claimant and respondent, while others can be handled individually.
 The problems may deal with such diverse claims as construction, medical malpractice/products liability, and employment discrimination, among others.
 At least one problem available for selection will address international commercial arbitration issues, taken from the current problem being used for the Willem Vis Arbitration Moot, which is an international law school competition.